joshuadavidnelson/archived-post-status/readme.txt

 == Changelog ==

+= 0.3.11 =
+- Fix release and versioning issues that shipped with 0.3.10

 = 0.3.10 =
 - Test & update support for WP 6.5.4
 - Increase minimum supported php to 8.1, as 8.0 is end of life.